Portrait of John Milton c1629 (21)

 He married again in 1663 (55) to Elizabeth Minshull, who was 24 at the time.

-He ended his days in a small house near Bunhill Fields, alone with his wife and a maid.
-He died in 1674 (66) without pain or emotion, according to testimony at the time no one in the room noticing his passing.
+He ended his days in a small house near Bunhill Fields, where he was frequently visited by admirers, including the Poet Laureate of the day, John Dryden, and foreign dignitaries who came to see the author of the Defensio Populo Anglicano.
+He died alone with his wife and a maid in 1674 (66) without pain or emotion.
+According to testimony at the time no one in the room noticed his passing.

 John Milton Biography : Links to poetry